packatino/ghost/README.md

 Ghost is a lightweight web service made with [Vapor](https://github.com/vapor/vapor).

+## The Dream
+My dream is to create web services with [Swift](https://github.com/apple/swift) that can be built and run on common Linux servers.
+This little example service is my first step to reach that goal.
+Feel free to contribute and use it also for your own experiments.

 ## Endpoints
 - `/` The root returns a simple HTML page
 - `/hello` returns a hello world string